cap-js/docs/get-started/troubleshooting.md

 1. The route really does not exist or is not bound to an app.
   You can check this in SAP BTP cockpit either in the app details view or in the list of routes in the Cloud Foundry space.
 2. The app (or all app instances, in case of horizontal scale-out) failed the readiness check.
-  Please see [Cookbook -> Deployment -> Health Checks](../guides/deployment/health-checks.md) and [Using Cloud Foundry health checks](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html) for details on how to set up the check.
+  Please see [Health Checks](../guides/deployment/health-checks.md) and [Using Cloud Foundry health checks](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html) for details on how to set up the check.

 ::: details Troubleshoot using the Cloud Foundry CLI